sqlc-dev/sqlc/docs/howto/ddl.md

 ### golang-migrate

 Warning: [golang-migrate specifies](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md#migration-filename-format) that the version number in the migration file name is to be interpreted numerically.
 However, sqlc executes the migration files in **lexicographic** order.
-If you choose to simply enumert your migration versions, make sure to prepend enough zeros to the version number to avoid any unexpected behavior.
+If you choose to simply enumerate your migration versions, make sure to prepend enough zeros to the version number to avoid any unexpected behavior.

 Probably doesn't work as intended:
 ```